blackberry/NDK-Samples/FallingBlocks/readme.txt

  touched, which then starts moving along with the rest of the blocks.

  Feature summary
- - Handling screen, navigator, and accelerometer events
+ - Handling screen, navigator, and sensor events
  - Rendering objects on the screen

 ========================================================================